MirthaT/A-B-Test-Project/README.md

 * Statistical Analysis: Applied statistical techniques to assess the significance of experimental results and draw actionable conclusions.
 * Business Understanding: Interpreted analytical findings in the context of business objectives to inform strategic decision-making.
 * Communication: Effectively communicated analysis findings and recommendations to stakeholders through clear and concise reports.

+---

+## Outcome:

+Through this project, we gained valuable insights into user behavior, enabling the company to make informed decisions to optimize the user experience and drive business growth